Ziberino/Call-Center-Reporting/README.md

 # Introduction

-This project is an example of how a call center company can use the data to look at the agent's activity and an account's condition.
+This is a project on how a call center company can look at an agent's activity and an account's condition.

 There are 2 companies for this project.
 ABC Company and DFE Company.
 All the reports end in 8/14/2023.

 Copying the raw data values and pasting them in the appropriate report, keeps it up to date.